 I've created 4 charts for the Phrygian mode showing finger positions and notes on both 'three-notes-to-a-string' and 'box/cage' style fingering patterns.
-All charts are in the key of 'F'.
-Just move each pattern to re-locate the tonic/root note (in red) to a different note to make that the new key.
+All charts are available in 'Scales & Modes for Guitar E-book' Just move each pattern to re-locate the tonic/root note (in red) to a different note to make that the new key.

-To go straight to the Spanish guitar scale charts just click the links below or read on for more information on the history & development of scales, the various musical periods and the Spanish and modern classical guitar.The Phrygian Mode - 'Spanish Guitar Scale #1'
+To go straight to the Spanish guitar scales information click the links below or read on for more information on the history & development of scales, the various musical periods and the Spanish and modern classical guitar.The Phrygian Mode - 'Spanish Guitar Scale #1'

 Spain is renowned for its classical and flamenco guitar makers (luthiers) and for some of the most influential players of all time.
 The Flamenco Guitar and the Classical Guitar are very similar in their construction and also to look at but are both designed to play different styles of music.
 The flamenco guitar is designed to play the more traditional Spanish flamenco style of guitar playing while the classical guitar is designed to play standard classical music.
 Of course, both musical styles can easily be played on either guitar but the sound projected won't be quite right for the individual styles.

 This is because Flamenco guitars are built to be lighter in weight with thinner tops than classical guitars in order to produce a brighter and more percussive sound.
 Flamenco guitar Luthiers also use less internal bracing to keep the top more resonant.